-The University of Oregon has established programs through which students may earn credit toward graduation and, at the same time, decrease the cost and time required for standard undergraduate study.
+The University of Oregon accepts transfer credits from established programs.
+Transfer credits can decrease the cost and time required for standard undergraduate study.

 After completing an Advanced Placement course, high school students have the option of paying a fee to take the appropriate examination.
 Test scores determine the type and number of credits the UO can award.

 For a list of currently approved exams and score minimums, please use our TES® Public View.
 To search for AP examinations, look under the institution The College Board AP/CLEP.
 Posted scores are effective Fall 2021 through Summer 2022.
 AP scores submitted prior to the posting of the next academic-year table will have the UO equivalencies updated to match the new academic-year table once posted.

 The A Level is a subject-based qualification conferred as part of the General Certificate of Education (GCE).
 The University of Oregon accepts Advanced-Level Exams from a variety of sources including

 - Cambridge International Examinations (CIE) GCE Advanced Level and

 - Hong Kong Advanced Level Examinations (HKALE).

 In order to earn transfer credit at the University of Oregon for A-Level exams the required grades are A, B, C or D. The evaluation of the credits awarded for A-Level Examinations are subject to change and may be reviewed and revised periodically by UO faculty.
 All scores must be sent to the Office of the Registrar from the official testing agency to be considered for credit.
 No credit is awarded for Advanced Subsidiary (AS) or Ordinary Level Exams (O Levels).

 For a list of currently approved exams, please use our TES® Public View.
 To search for A-Level examinations, look under institution Cambridge Assessment International Education.